 Meghan Gill, Assistant Camp Director - Senior Camps

-Meghan Gill begins her first year as assistant coach for the Davidson women's soccer team after joining the program in June of 2018.
+Meghan Gill begins her second year as assistant coach for the Davidson women's soccer team after joining the program in June of 2018.

 Gill comes to Davidson after a two-year stint at Davis & Elkins College in Elkins, West Virginia, as the head coach of the Senators women's soccer program.
 She led the Senators to their first-ever NCAA Tournament in 2016.

 "I would like to thank head coach Denton, director of operations Madison See, and the search committee for the opportunity to join the Davidson College Women's Soccer program," said Gill.
 "Knowing Davidson College's culture of academic prowess and athletic competitiveness, I am excited to join coach Denton and the Wildcats staff to continue to develop our student-athletes into successful people, incredible academics, and driven players.
 Coach Denton has a tremendous vision for the Davidson College women's soccer program, and I look forward to joining this team to continue the growth and traditions of it."